 Delivering good customer experience seems a bit more difficult in pharma than in any other industry.
-In the digital era, pharma is trying to change its approach from product-centric to customer-centric, however, the change is moving slowly.
+In the digital era, pharma is trying to change its approach from product-centric to customer-centric.
+However, the change is moving slowly.
 Today’s customers have very high expectations, shaped by other industries e.g. travel or retail.
 There’s no doubt that non-pharma companies mastered recognizing the opportunities to connect with customers and fulfill their needs.
 Now it’s time for pharma companies to follow that path and deliver an exceptionally good experience to their clients.
 Companies must create a rich service, which engages customers and makes them stay loyal to the company longer.

 Poor service is one of the fastest ways to lose customers.
 Consumers will always find an exit from slow and inconvenient experiences.

 To create an engaging service and win in the pharma marketplace, companies must be aware of a few things.
 First of all, understanding what exactly customer experience is – a sum of all customer’s interactions with a company and overall experience gained with these interactions.
-Next comes understanding the complexity of the pharma industry, as there is more than one customer group and, last but not least, customer behavior changes quickly and constantly, so it is highly important to follow it.
+Next comes understanding the complexity of the pharma industry, as there are more than one customer group and, last but not least, customer behavior changes quickly and constantly, so it is highly important to follow it.

 Managing customer experience

 The world surrounding customers is the world of information.
 They can easily get access to it and choose between a number of options, comparing the interactions with the company.
 Therefore, customer experience is no longer about delivering the best product – it’s about creating the experience around the product and company.
-To do so, the company must eliminate internal barriers and create a customer-centric culture at every level of the organization, so it can design a good customer experience.
+To do so, the company must eliminate internal barriers and create a customer-centric culture at every level of the organization so that it can design a good customer experience.

 Culturally, focusing on customer experience requires a complete rethink of how pharmaceutical companies interact with their customers.